Aiven-Open/klaw-docs/docs/docs/howto/connectors/manage-connectors.rst

 Manage connectors
 =================

-As an Administrator of Klaw and Kafka Connect, it is required to stop, start, restart Kafka connect in certain instances.
-Either in case of failing tasks or connectors or workers.
+To effectively manage Klaw and Kafka Connect, the Administrator must be able to stop, start, and restart Kafka Connect as needed.
+This is necessary in instances where tasks, connectors, or workers encounter failures.

-View/Restart Connectors status
+View/restart connectors status
 ------------------------------

-1. When you login to Klaw, make sure you have permission 'MANAGE_CONNECTORS'
+1. Login to Klaw, ensure that you have the ``MANAGE_CONNECTORS`` permission.
-2. Go to menu Synchronize -> Manage connectors
+2. Navigate to the Synchronize menu and select **Manage connectors**.
-3. Here in this page you will view the connectors status and their task status.
+3. On this scrreen, you will be able to view the status of the connectors and their tasks.
-4. You can restart a Connector with all tasks included or only failed tasks included.
+4. To restart a connector, choose between restarting all tasks, including the failed ones, or only the failed tasks.

 .. image:: ../../../_static/images/sync/ConnectorStatus.png